“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

-Most people keep the device and placement configuration at default configuration, which is very often a mistake.
+Most people keep the device and placement configuration at default, which is often a mistake.

-The Facebook Ads Manager insinuates that having all these options selected is the most recommended, but I think it’s mostly recommended by Facebook for them to make more money.
+The Facebook Ads Manager insinuates that selecting all these options is the most recommended.

-Just by not showing ads on desktop and by unchecking this option in the device section, you can usually already reduce your ad costs significantly.
+By not showing ads on a desktop and unchecking this option in the device section, you can usually already reduce your ad costs significantly.

 On the other hand, it makes for easier testing down the road.

-Once a campaign is successful on mobile, you can try to also scale it for desktop users.
+Once a mobile campaign succeeds, you can also scale it for desktop users.

-The same situation is true for the different platforms you can select (by default, they are all selected).
+The same situation is valid for the different platforms you can select (by default, they are all selected).

-For your campaign tests, it’s better to not mix things up and to know which platform your target audience is most likely to use.
+For your campaign tests, it’s better not to mix things up and know which platform your target audience will most likely use.

 For example, Instagram is used by younger demographics and Facebook by older ones.